Losant/losant-docs/docs/workflows/edge-workflows.md

 ## Payload

-The fields on a triggering payload for an edge workflows are very similar to what is available on cloud workflows, with a few edge-only additions.
+The fields on a triggering payload for an edge workflows are very similar to what is available on application workflows, with a few edge-only additions.
 The following are the initial root fields on all edge payloads:

 * **agentEnvironment** is an object of the current environment variables for the Edge Agent (minus any Edge Agent configuration environment variables).
 This is unique to edge workflows, and only available in Edge Agent version 1.2 or greater.
 * **applicationId** is the ID of the Losant application that the Edge Agent (and the workflow) belong to.